rhomobile/rhomobile-docs/docs/en/edge/guide/rhom_js.md

 ## Resetting database

-You can use the following method for recovering the database from a bad or corrupt state or if the RhoConnect server returns errors.

-### Delete all objects for given models.
+To recover the database from a bad or corrupt state or if the RhoConnect server returns errors, use the following method to delete all objects for given model(s):

 JavaScript syntax:
     :::javascript